icinganalysis/icinganalysis.github.io/content/Langmuir Rising Currents.md

 ##Key Points

-1. The analysis of ice collecting on cylinders is improved.
+1. A theory of water drop growth by condensation in the atmosphere is developed.
-2. A theory of water drop growth by condensation in the atmosphere is developed.
+2. The drop size measurement by oiled-slide and multicylinder instruments is improved.
 3. The evaporation rates of stationary water drops is analyzed.

 ##Abstact